Improved Bounds for Multicovering Hypergraphs: Cover Order and the Chromatic Number

 \section{Cover Order and the Chromatic Number}

-\paragraph{} In this section we provide the extension of the generalization of the Katona Szemer\'edi Theorem by Mubayi and Vishwanathan \cite{mubayi2009bipartite} to $r$-uniform hypergraphs. \paragraph{} A hypergraph vertex coloring is assigns $s$ colors to the vertices of the hypergraph.
-Such a coloring of a hypergraph $H$ is said to be a proper coloring if every edge in the edge set of the hypergraph $H$ contains at least two distinct colors.
+\paragraph{} In this section, we provide the extension of the generalization of the Katona-Szemer\'edi theorem by Mubayi and Vishwanathan \cite{mubayi2009bipartite} to $r$-uniform hypergraphs. \paragraph{} A hypergraph vertex coloring assigns $s$ colors to the vertices of the hypergraph.
+Such a coloring of a hypergraph $H$ is said to be a proper coloring if every edge in the edge set of the hypergraph $H$ contains at least two vertices with distinct colors.
 A hypergraph $H$ is said to be $k$-colorable if there exists a proper coloring of the hypergraph $H$ using at most $k$ distinct colors.
 The chromatic number of a hypergraph $H$, denoted by $\chi(H)$ is the smallest $k$ for which the hypergraph $H$ is $k$-colorable. \paragraph{} The minimum number of bipartite graphs required to cover the edge set of any graph $H$ with chromatic number $\chi(H)$ is $\lceil \log \chi(H) \rceil$ \cite{harary1977biparticity}.
 This result is part of folklore.
 One of the classical theorems that study an associated problem is the Katona-Szemer\'edi theorem \cite{katona1967problem}.
-Katona-Szemer\'edi theorem \cite{katona1967problem} states that the minimum of the sum of the orders of a collection of bipartite graphs that cover the edge set of a complete graph on $n$ vertices is $n \log n$.
-Hansel\cite{hansel1964nombre} provides an alternate proof for Katona-Szemer\'edi theorem.
-Mubayi and Vishwanathan \cite{mubayi2009bipartite} provides a generalization of the theorem by showing that the sum of the orders of any collection of complete bipartite graphs that cover the edge set of $G$ is at least $k \log k - k \log \log k - k \log \log \log k$ for any graph $G$ with chromatic number $k$.
-For extending this theorem to $r$-uniform hypergraphs we require Jensen's inequality.
-Jensen's inequality states that
+The Katona-Szemer\'edi theorem \cite{katona1967problem} states that the minimum of the sum of the orders of a collection of complete bipartite graphs that cover the edge set of a complete graph on $n$ vertices is $n \log n$.
+Hansel \cite{hansel1964nombre} provides an alternate proof for the Katona-Szemer\'edi theorem.
+Mubayi and Vishwanathan \cite{mubayi2009bipartite} provide a generalization of the theorem by showing that the sum of the orders of any collection of complete bipartite graphs that cover the edge set of $G$ is at least $k \log k - k \log \log k - k \log \log \log k$ for any graph $G$ with chromatic number $k$.
+This theorem is extended to $r$-uniform hypergraphs by using Jensen's inequality.
+Jensen's inequality states that,

 \begin{lemma} \cite{jensen1906fonctions} Let ${f}$ be a convex function of one real variable.
-Let $x_1,\dots,x_n\in R$ and let $c_1,\dots, c_n\geq 0$ satisfy $c_1+\dots+c_n=1$.
+Let $x_1,\dots,x_n\in \mathbb{R}$ and let $c_1,\dots, c_n\geq 0$ satisfy $c_1+\dots+c_n=1$.
 Then $f(c_1x_1+\cdots+c_nx_n) \leq c_1f(x_1)+\cdots+c_nf(x_n)$. \end{lemma}